jensen-benard/jensen-benard.github.io/content/projects/rotary-inverted-pendulum.md

 However, despite eventually finding suitable gains as a group, I felt I didn't understand the theory enough to be able to apply it to a real-world system by myself.
 So, I decided to create a prototype that would allow me to do just that.
 I felt a rotary (rather than linear) inverted pendulum would be mechanically simpler and take up less space.
 However, the mathematics is more complicated due to a greater number of non-linear terms.
 But that's what the summer is for and I'm here to learn!

 ## Overview
-Overall, the project workflow summarised to the following diagram:
+Overall, the project workflow can be summarised into the following diagram:

 ```mermaid
 flowchart TD